Bil000/Bil000/README.md

 I'm working in my current goal that is to become a Full Stack Dev in Python;

-Take a look in my site where i demonstrate my soft skills and give updates about my career journey
+Take a look in my site where I demonstrate my soft skills and give updates about my career journey

-"www.Bilswork.com" //Website is currently under maintenance

-Also take a look in my channel where i post projects and other stuffs i enjoy doing, i'm sure you will like it "https://www.youtube.com/channel/UCwdSvcRgIAEkS0YjqdUxAOg";
+Also take a look in my channel where I post projects and other stuffs i enjoy doing, i'm sure you will like it "https://www.youtube.com/channel/UCwdSvcRgIAEkS0YjqdUxAOg";